January 2019 Viking Sea

 Our next cruise is scheduled for April, 2019... and once again we'll be in The Haven on Norwegian Cruise Line, which is one of my favorite ways to cruise.
 The Norwegian Breakaway has been based in New York City for the last several years, but she'll be moving to New Orleans... and that's a really fun town to cruise from, especially if you can get there a few days before the cruise and let loose.
-So, that's our plan for celebrating our 38th wedding anniversary, next Spring.
+So, that's our plan for celebrating our 38th wedding anniversary, this Spring.
 I've never sailed on the Norwegian Breakaway, although I've loved all the other cruises we've done with NCL in recent years, so I like the idea of sailing on a NCL ship that we've never been on before.